nima-karkhaneh/portfolio/Weather application/README.md

 Applied responsive design principles (like Flexbox) and media queries to ensure usability across devices.

 ## Installation Guide
-This project is located in the `Weather application` directory of a larger repository called `Portfolio`.
+This project is located in the `Weather application` directory of a larger repository called `portfolio`.
 It requires you to sign up to to the OpenWeatherMap API and obtain your own API key.
 You will also need a `.env` file to store your API key securely.
 To sign up and obtain your API key, please visit the following website;

 https://openweathermap.org/api